 c.
 At the end of each term, the school will host a learning showcase at the campus.
 This is an excellent opportunity for parents to come and experience their child’s learning through the term.

 d.
 At the end of each academic term, parents should participate in a term-end discussion about their ward.
 The dates for these discussions will be confirmed and intimated over email.

 3) Attendance: Student attendance on all school working days is extremely important.
-The school does not entertain leave for reasons such as vacation, weddings, festivals, celebrations etc. Leave will be granted only in illness.
+The school does not entertain leave for reasons such as vacations, weddings, festivals, celebrations, etc. Leave will be granted only in illness.

 4) Keep us informed: We expect parents to keep the school updated on any changes in the child’s record.

-5) Verify Information: It has come to our notice that some parents are part of online communities over platforms such as Whatsapp, Google and Facebook wherein many sensitive issues about children and teachers are openly discussed.
+5) Verify Information: It has come to our notice that some parents are part of online communities over platforms such as Whatsapp, Google, and Facebook wherein many sensitive issues about children and teachers are openly discussed.
 We strongly discourage such communities wherein the intention of Ekya’s collaborative and open culture is negated.
-Sometimes, one or two members of these groups spread panic based on false information causing disruption to our students.
+Sometimes, one or two members of these groups spread panic based on false information disrupting our students.
 We request our parents to verify with us immediately, in case of such information.

-6) Fees: Schedule for the school fee payment will need to be adhered to.
+6) Fees: The schedule for the school fee payment will need to be adhered to.
 Late fees could invite a penalty, including discontinuation in severe cases.